Introduction

 Data Collection from Sensors

-- Example: A smart security camera captures video footage.
+Example: A smart security camera captures live video of your front door.

 Preprocessing the Data Locally